fhello23/fhola_portfolio/README.md

 ## About

 This portfolio showcases my programming projects and educational materials.
-Built with [Hugo](https://gohugo.io/) and the [Typo theme](https://github.com/tomfran/typo).
+Built with [Hugo](https://gohugo.io/) and the [Hugo blog awesome](https://github.com/hugo-sid/hugo-blog-awesome).

 ## Features